tino/pyFirmata/README.rst

 functions `lfilter` and `butter`.
 Note the cumbersome use of these filters to establish a realtime filter.
-Their internal states are not kept from time step to time step so they need to be fed back into the filter every timestep.
+Their internal states are not kept from time step to time step so they need to be fed back into the filter every time.

 Digital port reader